 Anita Lo spent years cooking ahead of the curve, often heartbreakingly so.
 Her first experience opening a restaurant was a Korean behemoth in the mid-'90s, that tidy time when ring-molded food skyscrapers were the rage and fermentation was a health inspector’s nightmare, not the hipster holy grail.
 It lasted two years.
-She ventured into Asian-tinged BBQ two years before Zak Pelaccio hit with Fatty 'Cue—her Bar Q closed after ten months, pushed over the brink by the 2009 repression.
+She ventured into Asian-tinged BBQ two years before Zak Pelaccio hit with Fatty 'Cue—her Bar Q closed after ten months, pushed over the brink by the 2009 recession.
 And as the child of a Malaysian-Chinese-Southern-New England household in suburban Michigan, she lived fusion before the word existed outside the world of nuclear physics.
 "We traveled a lot, ever since I was tiny," she says.
 "Even then I saw the parallels between Indonesian and Malaysian [food], Chinese and Malaysian, even some of the ingredients in Southern cuisine and Asian cuisines."

 Today, her motto is more “No New Friends” than Manifest Destiny.
 She's slashed her commitments down to one: Annisa, the restaurant she has owned for 13 years, that she pulled from the ashes of a devastating electrical fire, that she held on to through a breakup with her business partner and nursed through the period when fine dining was the first line slashed from everyone's budget.
 There she has built herself the space to relax, to write (her first cookbook, Cooking Without Borders, was published in 2011), to spend time at a summer house on Long Island and work on potential new dishes.
 "I’m not that prolific.
 I sit and think, I sit and work things out and then try it," she says.